Assistive Agent Optimization: How AI Decides What to Recommend

 My site ranks well on Google.
 Why would AI agents not see it?

-The most common cause is the rendering gate.
+The most common cause is the Infrastructure gate.
 Google’s crawler executes JavaScript and renders your page.
 Most AI crawlers do not.
 If your site uses a JavaScript framework that renders content on the client side, Google sees the full page while AI bots see an empty shell.
 The site ranks because Google can process it.
 AI agents ignore it because they cannot.

 How do I know which gate is my weakest?